-Disclaimer: I was hosted by Holland America on a familiarization trip for this cruise itinerary.
+I was hosted by Holland America on a familiarization trip for this cruise itinerary.
 Opinions and reviews are entirely mine and unbiased.

-Checking Off Canada & New England Cruise
+Checking Off A Canada And New England Cruise

 If you desire to see some of the greatest cities in New England and the gorgeous places around Nova Scotia and its neighboring provinces, this is the cruise for you.
 It is chock full of history, beautiful scenery, unique attractions, and delicious food.
 I like to call this one a “smart people’s cruise” because you will come out ready to answer Jeopardy questions after going to wondrous, historic ports of call that the Canada and New England itinerary offers.

 While my Holland America Canada and New England cruise was 7 days, I would suggest 10+ days to add more ports like Newfoundland and Saguenay, Quebec.
 The region is so rich with culture and fun that you won’t be ready to leave in only 7 days.
 I sure wasn’t.